timescale/docs/getting-started/tables-hypertables.md

 additional columns as well.
 The other special thing about hypertables is that they are broken down into smaller tables called chunks.

+In this section, you create a hypertables for time-series data, and regular PostgreSQL tables for relational data.
+You also create an index on your hypertable, which isn't required, but can help your queries run more efficiently.
+One of the other special qualities of hypertables is that you can also create indexes later on, if you need to.

 For more information, see
 [the hypertables section][hypertable-how-to].